panuhorsmalahti/gulp-tslint/README.md

 Reporters are executed only if there is at least one failure.

-If there is at least one failure, by default a PluginError is thrown after execution of the reporter:
+If there is at least one failure, by default a PluginError is thrown after execution of the reporters:
 ```javascript
 [gulp] Error in plugin 'gulp-tslint': Failed to lint: invalid.ts
 ```